 - B. History of Philology, Classics 6780 (3 credits): a seminar introducing first- or second-year graduate students to the methods, instruments, and history of research in classical studies.
 [As of 2017, this course is no longer required]

 - C. Survey sequences in Latin and in Greek (6891 and 6892 for either language, for a total of 20 credits): the student may opt out of one sequence if he or she has passed the language exam of that sequence at the PhD level.
 In that case, the student will be required to take one graduate seminar in that same language (Greek or Latin) for each semester of the survey sequence.

-- D. History of Greek Literature (3 credits), History of Latin Literature (3 credits): these surveys of ancient literature (numbers TBA) are offered concurrently with the relevant language survey sequence.
-Whereas the Survey courses primarily focus on technical aspects of the ancient Greek and Latin languages, the History of Literature courses deal with literary history and offer a broad study of such matters as genre and historical contextualization of ancient Greek and Latin literature.
+- D. History of Greek Literature (3 credits) this survey of ancient literature will be offered concurrently with the relevant language survey sequence.
+Whereas the Survey course primarily focus on technical aspects of the ancient Greek language, the History of Greek Literature course deal with literary history and offer a broad study of such matters as genre and historical contextualization of ancient Greek literature.